aduffeck/has_alter_ego/README.md

     => #<Car id: 1, brand: "Lotus", model: "Elise">

 Whenever the seed definition changes the objects in the database inherit the changes unless they have been overridden.
-You can check if an object was created by the seed definition with schizophrenic?:
+You can check if an object was created from seed definition with *schizophrenic?*:

     @car = Car.find(1)
     @car.schizophrenic?